Uniflow steam engine: Skinner Unaflow

 The final commercial evolution of the uniflow engine occurred in the United States during the late 1930s and 1940s by the Skinner Engine Company with the development of the Compound Unaflow Marine Steam Engine.
 This engine operates in a steeple compound configuration and provides efficiencies approaching contemporary diesels.
 Many car ferries on the Great Lakes were so equipped, one of which is still operating, SS Badger of 1952.
 The Casablanca-class escort carrier, the most prolific aircraft carrier design in history, used two 5-cylinder Skinner Unaflow engines, but these were not steeple compounds.
 A non-compound Skinner Uniflow remained in service until 2013 in the Great Lakes cement carrier SS St. Marys Challenger, installed when the vessel was re-powered in 1950.
+SS Prince George used two recycled 6 cylinder Skinner uniflows.
+She was retired in 1984.

 In small sizes (less than about 1000 hp), reciprocating steam engines are much more efficient than steam turbines.
 White Cliffs Solar Power Station used a three-cylinder uniflow engine with "Bash"-type admission valves to generate about 25 kW electrical output.